prevismatias/DJprev/README.md

 - FFMPEG
  - pip

-you can use the batch script or power shell script to download the dependencies depending on your operating system
+However, you can use the batch script or power shell script in release to download the dependencies depending on your operating system

 ## Usage